AakashReddy22/AP-CSP-CS50-Master-Project-2020/README.md

 The play (Warning lots of grammatical errors (Couldnt be asked to resolve)):

+How to Run Code

+Running the VaadinUI portion

+Right click on demo2 -> Run Application -? type http://localhost:8080 into the browser, and Vaadin grids will appear

+Running the JavaFx portion of my code

+Right click on hellofx -> Preferences -> hellofx -> Javafx GUI appeard and additional information is acquired

 1. Organization of code
 There are 3 parts in my application: UI, server side data objects and JDBC connection manager and MySQL database for data storage.
   Frontend development: The user interface consists of JavaFX/Vaadin components like BorderPane, StackPane to create scrollable data grids,